m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 Many people argue that the e2e principle allowed the internet to grow rapidly, because evolving innovation took place at the network edge, in the form of numerous applications and a plethora of services, rather than in the middle of the network, which could be hard to later modify.

-**What were the designers’ original goals that led to the e2e principle?** Moving functions and services closer to the applications that use them, increases the flexibility and the autonomy of the application designer to offer these services to the needs of the specific application.
+**What were the designers' original goals that led to the e2e principle?** Moving functions and services closer to the applications that use them, increases the flexibility and the autonomy of the application designer to offer these services to the needs of the specific application.
 Thus, the higher-level protocol layers, are more specific to an application.
 Whereas the lower-level protocol layers are free to organize the lower-level network resources to achieve application design goals more efficiently and independently of the specific application.

 ![](https://assets.omscs.io/notes/0013.png)